JackScottAU/Amethyst/Docs/Notes.md

 Get rid of EGA text mode from the kernel, it's obsolete even in 1995.
 Instead, write drivers for the following cards:

 1. QEMU/Bochs Display Adapter
-2. Standard VGA (emulated in QEMU)
+2. Standard VGA framebuffer (emulated in QEMU)
 3. Cirrus Logic 5400 Series (emulated in QEMU)
 4. ATI Rage 128 Pro (in QEMU, also have a physical card for Gresley)

+By doing that we can support pretty much any emulated system, as well as most graphics card pre-UEFI (when new video cards stopped supporting VGA APIs).

+Will need to write more drivers to support newer UEFI cards.

 ## Executables